An Eltek Flatpack2 HE 48V/2000W rectifier is being used as the power supply for a 23cm 600W LDMOS Power Amplifier project.

 When programming has finished, turn the FP2 off again.

 Now connect up the CAN bus lead you made.

 You’ve already checked that ‘L’ goes to ‘L’ and ‘H’ goes to ‘H’ and that the CAN GND connects to CAN GND?

 Turn on the FP2 again, and the display should come to life with the splash screen.

 Please note: If the above does not make 100% sense, then consider purchasing a ready made controller instead of attempting this yourself.

 Sorry, but if you take this on yourself, I’m not in a position to be answering random queries about why things may not be working.

-Note: this controller has not been tried with other Eltek rectifier variants, only the Flatpack2 HE 48V/2000W.
+This controller has NOT been tried with other Eltek rectifier variants, only a single Flatpack2 HE 48V/2000W.